ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 History is also used by the controller itself.
 Repeated action fingerprints trigger loop detection.
 Repeated screenshot hashes trigger stale-page warnings.
 Repeated waits with clickable elements produce stronger instructions to interact instead of waiting forever.

-The important distinction is that the model may explain its reasoning confidently even when nothing is changing.
-The harness has to measure effects.
+I found sometimes the model explain its reasoning confidently even when nothing is changing.
+The harness warning of stale pages helped the agent reason out of it's loop.

-## Loading And Video Need Hard Guards

-Training modules exposed a recurring pattern: the browser shows something that looks clickable, but the underlying system is still loading, connecting, playing media, or waiting for an animation.

-The agent now scans for loading state and video state:

-- `LMS_CONNECTING`
-- `PAGE_LOADING`
-- `VIDEO_PLAYING`
-- `VIDEO_PAUSED`
-- `VIDEO_ENDED`

-Those states are included in the prompt, but some are also enforced in code.
-If the module is loading, the model's click can be overridden to `wait`.
-If a video is playing and Next is disabled, the agent waits.
-If a video is paused, it uses Play.
-If Next is active and no video is playing, waiting can be overridden to Next.

-This is a good general rule: if the browser can expose machine-readable state, do not make the model infer it from pixels.

-## Completion Is A Policy, Not A Feeling

-Computer-use models are eager to declare success.
-That is dangerous in multi-page workflows.

-The agent learned to treat completion as a policy:

-- Do not use `task_complete` just because the page looks stable.
-- Do not treat an Exit or Resources button as evidence of completion.
-- Do not use Save/Exit until a final completion, congratulations, summary, or certificate screen is visible.
-- If Next is still available, the task is probably not complete.
-- If too few content actions have happened, override premature completion.

-This is one of the places where the harness has to be more conservative than the model.

-## Quizzes Need Memory

-The model can answer many visible questions, but long modules often ask questions based on earlier slides.
-Some questions also provide feedback after a wrong answer.
-Losing that information causes repeated guessing.

-The agent asks the model to write notes on every step:

-- Facts and definitions from the current slide.
-- Quiz questions.
-- Correct answers.
-- Feedback after submission.
-- Evidence that an option was wrong.

-At the end of a run, those notes become `knowledge_summary.md`.
-On later runs for the same module, the agent loads relevant notes based on the module identifier and injects a small set into the prompt.

-The first version only kept notes from the current run.
-Later iterations added cross-run seeding.
-Then the seeding had to be filtered, because failed runs can contain bad guesses.
-The loader now prefers successful traces and ranks evidence-heavy notes such as "feedback", "incorrect answer", and "not considered".

-Memory is not just nice to have.
-It changes the agent from brute-force interaction to informed interaction.

-## Deterministic Fallbacks Are A Feature

-Some screens appeared often enough that calling the model every time was wasteful or brittle.
-The agent gained deterministic fallbacks for known states:

-- Launch Content.
-- Start or Resume Assessment.
-- Confirm dialogs.
-- Continue buttons.
-- Known loading screens.
-- Known multi-select patterns.
-- Reattempt flows after incorrect feedback.
-- Popup LMS connection errors.

-This is not a retreat from using a VLM.
-It is the correct layering.
-Let the model handle the open-ended visual reasoning.
-Let deterministic code handle repeated, high-confidence browser states.

 ## Local Inference Is Operational Work

-Running Holo3 locally adds a small operations problem to the agent.
 These runs were on a 64 GB M4 Max, and the trace logs make the resource profile visible instead of anecdotal.
 In the successful canvas demo trace, the model reported about `46.3 GB` peak memory on each step.
 The prompts were small relative to the model context window: around `1.2K` to `1.5K` prompt tokens per step, with completion responses usually below `200` tokens.
 The run took `10` steps and about `100` seconds end to end.
-The slow part was inference, not clicking: individual model calls were usually several seconds, while click execution was typically single-digit milliseconds.
+The slow part was inference.

-Across the saved local traces, many Holo3 runs reported the same peak-memory band, roughly `46.3 GB`.
-That is a meaningful chunk of a 64 GB machine.
-It is workable on this hardware, but it is not something to treat like a small background service.

-The operational failure modes were also concrete:

-- First startup can take time because the model must load before the first useful action.
-- The server can bind a port but fail inference.
-- Interrupted runs can leave zombie listeners.
-- A simple `/v1/models` health check can pass while the next vision request hangs.
-- Vision requests are memory-heavy enough that failed health checks and duplicate servers matter.

-`agent.py` now owns more of this lifecycle.
-It checks the endpoint, probes inference, starts the server when needed, waits for readiness, handles ports, retries inference, and records token and peak-memory stats in traces.

 The agent also downscales screenshots before inference while preserving full-resolution screenshots in the trace.
 That reduces image-token and memory pressure without sacrificing post-run debugging.